termsuite/termsuite.github.io/_i18n/en/documentation/java-api.md

 	</tbody>
 </table>

-### Multilingual term alignment
+### Bilingual term alignment
 {:id="alignment"}

-For multilingual term alignment, you need:

- * two TermSuite terminologies (as `json` files, the source termino and the target termino).
-Such terminologies are the outputs of TermSuite [terminology extraction pipelines](/documentation/command-line-api/#termino) processed on domain-specific comparable corpora,
+Requirements:

+ * a source terminology with context vectors computed,
+ * a target terminology with context vectors computed,
  * a [bilingual dictionary](/documentation/resources/#dictionary).

-#### Produce valid TermSuite terminologies for alignment
+#### Producing terminologies with context vectors

-In order to run the alignment from a *source terminology* to a *source terminology*, you need to extract these two terminologies with a context vector for each term.
-To do that, you have to add the *Contextualizer* AE (`aeContextualizer()`) at the end of your terminology extraction pipeline, right before the export AEs:
+In order to run aligner successfully, you need to extract the terminologies with a context vector for each term:

 {% highlight java %}
-TermIndex termIndex = TermSuitePipeline.create("en")
+TermIndex termIndex = TerminoExtractor
-		.setResourceFilePath("/path/to/termsuite-resources.jar")
-		.setCollection(TermSuiteCollection.TXT, "/path/to/corpus", "UTF-8")
-		.aeWordTokenizer()
-		.setTreeTaggerHome("/path/to/tree-tagger")
-		.aeTreeTagger()
-		.aeUrlFilter()
-		.aeStemmer()
-		.aeRegexSpotter()
-		.aeSpecificityComputer()
-		.aeCompostSplitter()
-		.aePrefixSplitter()
-		.aeSuffixDerivationDetector()
-		.aeSyntacticVariantGatherer()
-		.aeGraphicalVariantGatherer()
-		.aeContextualizer(5, true) // computes scope-5 contexts for all terms, including multi-word terms .aeExtensionDetector()
-		.aeScorer()
-		.aeThresholdCleaner(TermProperty.FREQUENCY, 2)
-		.setExportJsonWithContext(true)
-		.setExportJsonWithOccurrences(true) // expensive in disk size, but mandatory .haeJsonExporter("termino.json")
-		.run()
-		.getTermIndex();
+    .fromTxtCorpus(Lang.EN, "/path/to/my/corpus", "**/*.txt", "UTF-8")
+    .useContextualizer(3, ContextualizerMode.ON_SWT_TERMS)
+    .setTreeTaggerHome("/path/to/treetagger")
+    .execute();
 {% endhighlight %}

-Note that in the pipeline above, you must specifically declare that you want the context vectors you just computed to be store in the json file.
-If you want to save the termino apart from the pipeline :
+And if you need to store extracted terminologies, the serialization of context vectors must be declared explicitely:

 {% highlight java %}
-JsonTermIndexIO.save(
+TermIndexIO.toJson(
+  sourceTermino,
+  new FileWriter("source-termino.json"),
-		new FileWriter(""),
+  new JsonOptions().withContexts(true)
-		myTermino,
-		true, 	// store all occurrences
-		true); // store term contexts
+);
 {% endhighlight %}

-#### Run bilingual alignment: `BilingualAligner`

-A bilingual aligner can be easily created from the two terminologies and the dictionary, thanks, to the builder class `BilingualAligner` (see [Javadoc]({{site.javadoc}}) for more details).
-One the aligner is created, you performe the alignment by invoking the `align()` method, as follows:
+And also at deserialization step:

 {% highlight java %}
-// Load terminologies from json files
-TermIndex terminoEN = JsonTermIndexIO.load(new FileReader("wind-energy-en.json"), true);
-TermIndex terminoFR = JsonTermIndexIO.load(new FileReader("wind-energy-fr.json"), true);
+TermIndex sourceTermino = TermIndexIO.fromJson(
+  "source-termino.json",
+  new JsonOptions().withContexts(true)
+);
+{% endhighlight %}

+#### Running the aligner: `BilingualAligner`

+`BilingualAligner` is the launcher class for bilingual alignment.
+Use it as follows:

+{% highlight java %}

+/*
+ * Create an aligner for the source and target terminologies.
+ */
 BilingualAligner aligner = TermSuiteAlignerBuilder.start()
-		.setSourceTerminology(terminoEN)
-		.setTargetTerminology(terminoFR)
+		.setSourceTerminology(terminoEn)
+		.setTargetTerminology(terminoFr)
 		.setDicoPath("dico-EN-FR.txt")
-		.setDistance(new Cosine())
 		.create();

 /*
+ * The term to align.
+ */
+Term sourceTerm = terminoEn.getTermByGroupingKey("nn: wind power")

+/*
- * Align the french term "hydroélectrique" with english corpus
+ * Align the english term "nn: wind power" with english corpus
  * and retrieve 10 candidates.
-Force the candidates to occur
+Force the co-terms to occur
  * at least 2 times in the target termino.
  */
- List<TranslationCandidate> results = aligner.align(source, 10, 2);
+ List<TranslationCandidate> results = aligner.align(sourceTerm, 10, 2);
  int i = 0;
  for (BilingualAligner.TranslationCandidate r : results) {
 	 System.out.format("%2d %-10s [%.2f] %-15s%n",